hxzrx/cl-fast-queues/README.md

+## About

-cl-fast-queues implement non-consing, optimized unbounded FIFO and LIFO queues.
+cl-fast-queues implements arrays based, optimized unbounded LIFO and FIFO queues for both unsafe and safe accessing.
 It uses arrays to implement both FIFO queue and LIFO queue, and extends the queues with new longer arrays before overflowing.

 Both FIFO and LIFO queues have unsafe and safe version, so the latter implements thread safe apis for basic operations of queues such as enqueue and dequeue, and he underground queues are made by cl-speedy-queue (something modified with vanilla cl-speedy-queue and it comes in speedy-queue.lisp together with this lib) and cl-speedy-lifo according.